 For employees, employers, and managers, the rules of respect are the same.
-Forbes contributor Lisa Quast lists five tips for employers to use to gain respect and that included being authentic, developing potential, and sacrificing when necessary.
+Forbes contributor Lisa Quast lists tips for employers to use to gain respect, including being authentic, developing potential, and sacrificing when necessary.

-Quast writes, “Be willing to sacrifice for the greater good of the organization when such sacrifices contribute to everyone’s success.”
+Quast writes, “respect is something you have to earn—it’s not something handed out free on a silver platter.”
 Respecting one another requires that we sacrifice our prejudices, pride, inflated egos, and self-centeredness.

-Respect also requires that we be in control of our words and actions.
+Be in control of our words and actions